aksommerville/egg2/README.md

 - - [ ] web Video: Determine whether border is necessary.
 Apply to main fb as needed too; right now it's only situated for id>1 textures.
 - - [ ] web: Quantize final scale-up, don't use `object-fit:contain`.
 Then implement `egg_video_fb_from_screen`
 - - [ ] web: Player count
+- - [ ] MapEditor: Refresh image after editing commands.
+- - [x] MapEditor: Mysterious black rectangle in background, for zennoniwa
+- - [ ] MapEditor: Did I not implement sprite preview thumbnails?
+Not seeing them in zennoniwa, but the sprites are configured and all.
+I did not: MapPaint.js:composePoiv
 - 2025-06-23 audio rekajiggerment:
 - - [x] Web pitch wheel is badly broken.
 - - [x] sand_farming: Channel 5, off-beat accents, distinctly louder native than web. ...OscillatorNode: "type", not "shape"
 - - [ ] EnvUi scroll and zoom.
+- - [ ] EnvUi: Sustain point.
+- - [ ] PostModal: Mysterious "invalid input" error on a newish channel.
+Can't repro.
+- - [ ] PostModal: New TREMOLO channel showed as NOOP on first re-open, and after adding stage.
+- - [ ] Opening raw modecfg: Uncaught ReferenceError: defaultModel is not defined
 - - [ ] PostModal fields per stage type.
 - - [ ] Update editor.
 - - - [x] New serial format.